 Need to remember as well if this kind of apartment is also available in popular area like Silom.
 But they would be like more “serviced apartment” where the rent usually will be more expensive than renting condo.

 The most popular, condo.
 High rise building with hundreds of room, from simple studio room to extra size with multiple rooms.
 The most popular condo area in Bangkok is located between BTS Onnut to Bearing.
 Tons of new condos are built between those station.
-Cheapest price range from 13K – 15K Baht per month.
+Cheapest price range from 13K – 15K Baht per month for 26 – 30 meter square room.
 Good thing about condo is about their location, which are mostly under BTS line or next to MRT station.
 Electricity also affordable, where you will be charged directly from govt.
 Usually 4.5 – 5.5 Baht per unit for electricity.
 Maintenance fee could be charged per quarter or per year.
 This also will be owner’s responsible, so make sure you mention this before signing the agreement.
 Remember that 3 months in advance deposit for 1 year contract is used mostly by agent and/ owner.

 There’s also condo that not located near BTS or MRT.
 This type of condo usually will give you cheaper rent price.
 The consequence, you need to sacrifice your sleeping time to travel to office.
 However, condo like this mostly located in where most Thai people reside.
 That also means, there will be tons of regular apartments.
 Therefore, finding traditional fresh market usually is just few steps away from the condo.
 Street food is almost 24/7.
 And if you’re lucky, you can have night market next to your condo.
 Like our condo that located in Ramkhanghaeng, that cost us under 10K Baht per month, has Big C and small fresh market for 5 minutes walking.